HMRC Mileage Rates 2026/27: How to Claim Every Mile

 Use actual costs when:

-• You drive a high-cost vehicle (fuel, insurance, and depreciation exceed 45p/mile)
+- You drive a high-cost vehicle (fuel, insurance, and depreciation exceed 55p/mile)

 For most sole traders driving under 15,000 business miles in a typical car, the mileage rates are the better deal.
-The break-even point is roughly where actual per-mile costs exceed 45p — typically expensive vehicles with high insurance.
+The jump from 45p to 55p in April 2026 widened that gap further.
+The break-even point is roughly where actual per-mile costs go above 55p, which usually means expensive vehicles with high insurance.

 What HMRC requires in your mileage log